smilhey/ed-cmd.nvim/README.md

 - **Command Line History Navigation**: Navigate through previously entered commands with ease like in the cmdwindow (hitting j and k).

-To cancel a command, any keymap that usually worked shoud do (apart from the one you assign to edit - see below).
+To cancel a command, any keymap that previously worked should do (apart from the one you assign to edit - see below).

 ## Installation